In our ‘hot water troubleshooting tips’ series we try to provide solutions to the most common problems people encounter with their hot water heaters.

 Still no hot water?

-If you follow these simple steps and still have problems with your hot water supply, we suggest you contact us on 1800 266 999 for advice.
+If you follow these simple steps and still have problems with your hot water supply, we suggest you contact us.
 Our service centre is open 7 days a week from 7am – 6pm.